How To Maintain A Refrigerator: Top 10 Tips

 To clean a refrigerator’s condenser, refer to its manual.
 Usually, the condenser cleaning process involves powering off the fridge, removing the power cable from the power socket, rolling or moving the refrigerator away from the wall (so that you can see things clearly), and removing a few screws from the rear.
 Then, use a specialised condenser cleaner tool or a vacuum cleaner to remove dirt and hair stuck on condenser pipes.

 Despite regular maintenance, things can sometimes go wrong with a refrigerator, and in such cases, an extended warranty might help.
-You can buy an extended warranty plan for your refrigerator from our website to save yourself from sudden breakdowns and costly servicing.
+We recommend buying an Extended Warranty Plan for your refrigerator from Onsitego to save yourself from sudden breakdowns and costly servicing.
 Our refrigerator extended warranty plan includes the following:

 - Extends the manufacturer’s warranty to make your refrigerator last longer